FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 - Normal Flow:
 1. User clicks the logout button.
-2. The system will redirect to login page.
+2. The system will redirect to welcome page.

 - Alternative Flows and Exceptions: In principle logout will never fail.